spotinst/spotinst-sdk-go/.github/CONTRIBUTING.md

 2. Types, structs and funcs should be documented.
 3. Tests pass.

-All pull requests must be submitted under the Apache 2.0 license and will be reviewed by an SDK team member before being merged in.
+All pull requests must be submitted under the Apache 2.0 license and will be reviewed by a Spot team member before being merged in.
 Accompanying unit tests, where possible, are appreciated.

 ## Testing